 Getting specific information on the Homestead Run was quite challenging.
 I hope that this story inspires you and your family and gives you the confidence that your family could acheive this ride…it is worth it.
 Here are some links for further information to the Hurunui region and DOC or the NZ Cycle Trail for information on The St James Cycle Trail.

-Have you ridden the Homestead Run – St James Cycle Trail with kids?
+Have you ridden the Homestead Run with Kids – St James Cycle Trail?
 Did you have a ‘great day’ on the bike?

 What went well, what could you work on for next time?
 We would love to hear about your ‘great day’ on the bike so tell us where you went and why it was fun.